Broncos beat Jaguars 21-17 in London to snap losing streak

 Lawrence had a costly red zone interception on a first-and-goal from the 1 in the first half.
 Lawrence was 18 for 31 for 133 yards with a touchdown and two interceptions.

-On Denver's first possession after the break, Wilson connected three times with rookie tight end Greg Dulcich, including a 38-yard completion to the 1.
-Gordon then ran it in to give the Broncos a 14-10 lead.
+Jags coach Doug Pederson said he didn't regret calling the pass near the goal line.

+''It's a relatively safe play.
+If it's not there, and Trevor knows this, just throw the ball (away), just sail the ball and you've got two to three more downs to do whatever you want to do there.''

-Wilson missed last week's game because of a strained hamstring and looked rusty early, throwing an interception on his second pass.
+Wilson missed last week's game because of a strained hamstring and threw an interception on his second pass.

 The Broncos didn't get their first first down until almost midway through the second quarter.